ramantehlan/Mateix/README.md

 - **Automatic:** Everything should happen in the background with minimum human intervene.

-- **Cheap:** It should do everything in minimum time while using very few resources.
+- **Cheap:** It should do everything in minimum time while using very few resources, with least latency.

 ## Challenges